About the Journal

 - In studied with human participants, ensure that writing is free from stereotypes or cultural assumptions, use non-stigmatizing language, and follow the guidance onbias-free language provided by the American Psychological Association.

 - To ensure that a list of references is provided in IEEE reference style.

 - To declare any real or apparent conflicting or competing interest at any stage during the publication process that could be considered or viewed as exerting an undue influence on his/her duties.

-- To alert BES in case if a significant error in their publication is identified and provide retraction or correction of any mistake prior or subsequent to publication of their work.
+- To alert this journal in case a significant error in their publication is identified and provide retraction or correction of any mistake prior or after publication of their work.

 - To adhere to all research ethics guidelines of their discipline, and to ensure that authorship and/or contributorship of the paper was accurately represented.

 - The journal and the publisher shall ensure that good practice is maintained to the standards outlined above.

 - To deal with research misconduct allegations appropriately when it is occurred.
 The journal and the publisher shall undertake reasonable actions to identify and prevent the publication of papers where research misconduct has occurred.

 - To maintain the editorial independence of journal editors.